 The elections for the next president of the United States will be held on November 3, 2020.
 Click here for the 2020 presidential primary schedule.
 Please note, the primary dates are subject to change as states and parties make their final decisions regarding which day to hold their primary or caucus contests.
 The first two of 12 Democratic primary presidential debates will be held in June and July.
 NBC News, MSNBC, and Telemundo will host the first debate and CNN will host the second.
 The dates for any Republican debates are to be determined.
 The Democratic National Convention will be held July 13-16, 2020, in Milwaukee, Wisconsin.
 The Republican National Convention will take place August 24-27, 2020, in Charlotte, North Carolina.

 Below is a list of the 2020 Presidential candidates linked to their websites.

 In 2020, approximately 23% of the American electorate — over 35 million individuals — will be people with disabilities.
 As people with disabilities, we want to live independent lives and contribute our talent and energy to the future success of our great nation.
 There are over 60 million Americans with disabilities who make remarkable and valuable contributions to our communities.

 In an effort to inform the disability community of the presidential candidate’s disability policy positions, initiatives, and priorities, the American Association of People with Disabilities (AAPD), the National Council on Independent Living (NCIL), and the REV UP Campaign have developed a presidential candidate questionnaire.
 Click here to download a copy of the questionnaire (plain text version).
-So far, the following candidates have completed the questionnaire: Steve Bullock, Pete Buttigieg, Tim Ryan, Bernie Sanders, Joe Sestak, and Marianne Williamson.
+So far, the following candidates have completed the questionnaire: Steve Bullock, Pete Buttigieg, Kamala Harris, Bernie Sanders, Joe Sestak, Elizabeth Warren, and Marianne Williamson.
 Please see candidate responses below.